suigh/kube-mutating-webhook-tutorial/README.md

 EOF
 ```

-4. With "kc describe pod sleep-xxx", you can see that an extra container "sidecar-nginx" is started.
-This is triggered by annotation "sidecar-injector-webhook.morven.me/inject"
+4. The pod in step 3 can run as the schedulerName is changed to "default-scheduler" by this application.
+The related logic is in function updateScheduler of file webhook.go.